-Thanks to a surge in online sales from Chris’s efforts and our growing list of retail accounts, Schmidt’s was on pace to eclipse 2013’s sales by over 500%—going from $132,000 to more than $600,000.
-We’d already outgrown our latest production space (thankfully, a vacancy next door allowed us to expand), but we were starting the process of hiring a few more employees to support shipping, and were already beginning to run out of room yet again.
-All kinds of big challenges lay ahead: hiring, managing, and growing a team of employees; finding a professional production space along with industrial equipment that could support increasing demand; working with distributors; handling increasing international accounts and regulations—the list went on and on.
+Thanks to a surge in online sales from Chris’s efforts and our growing list of retail accounts, Schmidt’s was on pace to eclipse 2013’s sales by over 500 percent—going from $132,000 to more than $600,000.
+We’d already outgrown our latest production space (thankfully, a vacancy next door allowed us to expand), but we were starting the process of hiring a few more employees to support shipping and were already beginning to run out of room yet again.
+All kinds of big challenges lay ahead: hiring, managing, and growing a team of employees, finding a professional production space along with industrial equipment that could support increasing demand, working with distributors, handling increasing international accounts and regulations—the list went on and on.
 I had confidence I could handle these growth challenges on my own, just as I’d done up to this point, but the idea of not having to do it alone was also appealing.

-However, just as I was warming up to the idea of partnering with Kevin and Michael, the discussion morphed from that of a private label or joint-venture into talks about a more equitable partnership.
+However, just as I was warming up to the idea of partnering with Kevin and Michael, the discussion morphed from that of a private label or joint venture into talks about a more equitable partnership.
 When Kevin proposed equal share in the company—splitting it 50/50—Chris and I were immediately turned off.
-Give up 50% of the company I’d built from my own kitchen?
+Give up 50 percent of the company I’d built from my own kitchen?
 I couldn’t imagine it.
-From what we could tell, the money they proposed to offer upfront looked like it should land them less than 3% of the company based on our valuation calculation.
-I pushed back, asking instead for a gradual build-up of equity over time, which felt much more comfortable.
+From what we could tell, the money they proposed to offer upfront looked like it should land them less than 3 percent of the company based on our valuation calculation.
+I pushed back, asking instead for a gradual buildup of equity over time, which felt much more comfortable.
 I wanted to know exactly how they imagined themselves being involved in decision-making for the business.
 I wasn’t naive; I understood Schmidt's would probably only represent a small piece of their business efforts and attention, while of course for me it was everything.
 What kind of support would these two provide, exactly, on a day-to-day basis?
 What would happen if they were unavailable?
 How was this whole thing going to work?

 Kevin reassured me about his and Michael’s devotion to the company.
 I came back with more questions.
 He answered.
 This went on for months, until I agreed we should meet in person.
 In August, Kevin and Michael flew to Portland.
 For our first meeting, Kevin suggested lunch at a restaurant downtown along the river.
 Chris and I arrived early and waited outside.
 When we saw two men walking toward us wearing khakis and polo shirts, we knew it was them.

 We took a seat at a table on the patio outside, under a clear, sunny sky.
-An actor by trade, Kevin was chatty and friendly, exuding a warm, easy-going vibe.
-He did most of the talking, while Michael remained mostly quiet and seemed more reserved.
+Kevin, an actor by trade, was chatty and friendly, exuding a warm, easygoing vibe.
+He did most of the talking, while Michael, more reserved, remained mostly quiet.
 Over the course of our conversation, I liked the impression I got.
 While Kevin and Michael were new to the natural products category, that lack of knowledge felt okay to me and Chris because ours was so strong.
 Meanwhile, they spoke about the value they could bring to Schmidt’s, especially when it came to connections, and presented a business sensibility that impressed me.
 Our expertise complemented one another, and we shared the same ultimate goal of getting Schmidt’s to as many people as possible.